CloroxPro Blog – Professional Cleaning and Disinfection Insights

 The EPA’s emerging viral pathogens guidance for COVID-19 has been in effect for a little over five months.
 The guidance outlines criteria that disinfectants must meet to enable the EPA to approve their use against SARS-CoV-2, the virus that causes COVID-19.
 To qualify, disinfectants must demonstrate efficacy against a harder to kill virus such as a large or small non-enveloped virus.
 The emerging viral pathogen guidance was designed exactly for situations like the COVID-19 pandemic, when the emerging virus causing the disease isn’t immediately available to laboratories to conduct disinfectant microefficacy testing to support label claims.

 However, for a few months now, the SARS-CoV-2 virus has been available for testing, and as you’d expect, multiple companies are having their disinfectants tested for efficacy.
-In early July, the EPA announced that two disinfectants had become the first to demonstrate efficacy against the virus following testing according to EPA-approved methods, and had received approval to add a SARS-CoV-2 claim to its federal Master Label.
+In July, the EPA announced that fifteen products had become the first to demonstrate efficacy against the virus following testing according to EPA-approved methods.
+These products can add a SARS-CoV-2 efficacy claim to their federal Master Labels.
 More will certainly follow.
 For all products, the efficacy data must still be reviewed by the California Department of Pesticide Regulations (DPR), and individual states will need to accept new labeling before the claim can be added to product labels.

 What This Means for Disinfectant Selection

 Let’s take a look at what this actually means.
 For several months now, the EPA has provided a list of disinfectants that can be used against this coronavirus.
-This is List N: Disinfectants for Use Against SARS-CoV-2 (COVID-19), and it currently lists 428 surface disinfectant products.
-The EPA expects disinfectants on List N to kill SARS-CoV-2 because they meet one of three criteria which are listed in this FAQ on List N:
+This is List N: Disinfectants for Use Against SARS-CoV-2 (COVID-19).
+The number of products on List N has increased each time the EPA has included a new criterion that a disinfectant can meet to be included.
+The EPA expects products on List N to kill SARS-CoV-2 because they meet one of four criteria:

-- They demonstrate efficacy against a virus that is harder to kill than SARS-CoV-2 (COVID-19); or
+- The product has an emerging viral pathogens claim, meaning that the products have demonstrated efficacy against a virus that is harder to kill than SARS-CoV-2 (COVID-19).

-- They demonstrate efficacy against another type of human coronavirus similar to SARS-CoV-2 (COVID-19).
+- The product has demonstrated efficacy against another type of human coronavirus similar to SARS-CoV-2 (COVID-19).

 Why You Should Still Use List N